theupdateframework/specification/tuf-spec.md

-   Clients that have outdated root keys can update to the latest set of trusted root keys, by incrementally downloading all intermediate root metadata files, and verifying that each root metadata at a given version is signed by a threshold of keys defined in the previous version of root, and a threshold of keys defined in that given version of root.
+   Clients that have outdated root keys can update to the latest set of trusted root keys, by incrementally downloading all intermediate root metadata files, and verifying that each current version of the root metadata is signed by a threshold of keys specified by its immediate predecessor as well as a threshold of keys specified by itself.
    For example, if there is a 1.root.json that has threshold 2 and a 2.root.json that has threshold 3, 2.root.json MUST be signed by at least 2 keys defined in 1.root.json and at least 3 keys defined in 2.root.json.
-   The client starts the root keys update update process with the latest version of root metadata available on the client, and stops when no newer root metadata is available from the repository.
+The client starts the root key update process with the latest version of root metadata available on the client, and stops when no version N+1 (where N is the latest trusted version) of the root metadata is available from the repository.
 This ensures that an outdated client can always correctly re-trace the chain of trust across multiple root key updates, even if the latest set of root keys on the client dates back multiple root metadata versions.
 See step 1 of the client application workflow in Section 5 for more details.

    To replace a delegated developer key, the role that delegated to that key just replaces that key with another in the signed metadata where the